-I am a European and UK Chartered Patent Attorney who primarily handles Mechanical, Electrical and Software patents.
-I also handle European oppositions and infringement opinion work, as well registered design filings focusing on technical products.
+I am a European and UK Chartered Patent Attorney who leads our Intellectual Property Legal Practice Group.
+I primarily handle Mechanical, Electrical and Software patents and European oppositions and infringement opinion work, as well registered design filings focusing on technical products.

 I have an Honours degree in Biomaterials and a Masters degree in Materials Science and Engineering from Birmingham University.
 I also have a strong background in electronics and processing, having started my career at a firm Patent Attorneys in Japan handling patent applications for the consumer electronics industry.
 I joined the London office of Ablett & Stebbing in 2003, becoming a partner of that firm in 2010, before joining Lewis Silkin in 2019.

 I handle patent portfolios over a broad range of technologies and industries, with an emphasis on electronics and engineering.
-In addition to my experience of consumer electronics patents from my time in Japan, I also have extensive expertise in handling medical device, software, and green technology patents.
-I am also responsible for a number of important patent families used by major players in the fields of telecommunications, streaming, and cloud computing services.
+In addition to my experience of consumer electronics patents from my time in Japan, I also have extensive expertise in handling power systems, medical device, software, and green technology patents.
+I am also responsible for a number of important patent families used by major players in the fields of telecommunications, green technologies, connectivity, automation and cloud computing services.
 I am very interested in Patent Licensing and I am an active member of the Licensing Executives Society.

 My background in materials engineering means I have a keen interest in all manufacturing and engineering technologies.
 I have handled patent applications across these sectors, from small medical devices to major engineering projects, including patents for iconic structures and major offshore wind farms.
 At the start of my career in Japan, I handled various patents related to semiconductor manufacture, and today my practice includes a number of portfolios related to optimizing manufacturing processes.